hamiat/code-assignment/README.md

-# Tech Trainee Code Assignment
+# Tech Trainee Code Assignment<a name="section_name"></a>

 ### Hello and Welcome! :slightly_smiling_face:

 This is a Movie API written as a JavaScript class which containing 11 different methods (cases).
 The API takes in data from a JSON file (containing movie objects), which is used as input when instantiating the Movie API.
-Below is an example of the `getAllMovies()` method which supplies each movie object with an id and a rating property before storing it, and then returns all the movies.
-Error handling has been added (for the methods that use input id to retrieve or change data).

 #### Instructions: